 Bright and noisy, austere and persistent, hospitable and cautious - it's all about Israel.
 A country with an amazing history, famous for its shrines and the healing Dead Sea, awaits guests all year round.
-This article will provide you all the reasons why you should visit Israel!
+This article will provide you with all the reasons why you should visit Israel!

 WHY YOU MUST VISIT ISRAEL?

-People go to Israel to visit world-famous sights and visit the holy places where the Lord himself walked, to improve their health or to plunge into the incomparable atmosphere of Middle Eastern cities.
+People go to Israel to visit world-famous sights and visit the holy places where the Lord himself walked, to improve their health, or to plunge into the incomparable atmosphere of Middle Eastern cities.
 Holidays in Israel will appeal to families with children, elderly tourists, and young people will also find something to do with themselves.

 The Dead Sea resorts receive tourists all year round.
 Healing water, mud, and even air can heal many diseases - from skin problems to rheumatism.
 Also, people come to Tel Aviv and Haifa for quality medicine in Israel.